 In my experience, many employers often don’t understand fee disclosures or are unconcerned with their current plan.
 However, it’s important for employers to continually monitor their plan to make sure they have the lowest fees possible.
 While their current plan provider may have been the best option a few years back, increased plan assets and marketplace changes may result in lower fees with another provider today.

-For example, we were recently able to save .75% in fees for a 401(k) plan client by comparing their current plan fees to proposals from different providers.
-While .75% many not seem like a lot, if an employee currently has $200,000 in the plan and contributes $5,000/year, the .75% would result in savings of:
+For example, we were recently able to save .75 percent in fees for a 401(k) plan client by comparing their current plan fees to proposals from different providers.
+While .75 percent many not seem like a lot, if an employee currently has $200,000 in the plan and contributes $5,000/year, the .75 percent would result in savings of:

 $17,000 in 10 years

 $102,000 in 40 years